-The preparation of the consolidated financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the period.
-Significant estimates and assumptions reflected in the Company's financial statements include, but are not limited to, estimating the useful lives of long-lived assets, determining the fair value of equity method investments, accounting for investments and the subsequent impairment assessment, determining the provision for accounts and other receivable, determining the valuation allowance for deferred tax assets, accounting for share-based compensation arrangements, and determining the standalone lease price.
+The preparation of the consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the period.
+Significant estimates and assumptions reflected in the Company's financial statements include, but are not limited to, estimating the useful lives of long-lived assets, determining the fair value of equity investments, accounting for investments and the subsequent impairment assessment, determining the provision for accounts and other receivables, determining the valuation allowance for deferred tax assets, accounting for share-based compensation arrangements, goodwill and long-lived assets impairment assessment, measurement of right-of-use assets and lease liabilities and determining the standalone lease price.
 Changes in facts and circumstances may result in revised estimates.
 Actual results could differ from those estimates, and as such, differences may be material to the consolidated financial statements.